MarleaM/DeepLearningForSkinLesions/virtual_environment_setup.md

 What is a virtual environment?

---> A venv is an isolated and self contained workspace that allows for project configs and dependencies to be isolated so that it doesn't interfere/clash with your system or orther projects.
+--> According to google: a venv is an isolated and self contained workspace that allows for project configs and dependencies to be isolated so that it doesn't interfere/clash with your system or orther projects.
 Basically the goal is kinda similar to Docker (i think) where it's like u want to be able to reproduce the exact packages, modules, etc. that you were using at the time of development with other people, other computers, etc.

 anyways TLDR venv = good